Foxtail Fern botanically known as Asparagus densiflorus (a-SPARE-uh-gus den-see-FLOR-us) is a native of the Cape of Good

 Evergreen needle-like leaves on attractive arching stems and fern-like, but this plant is not actually a true fern.
 New growth emerges as cylindrical spears.

 When kept in deep shade, the foliage is very pale green.
 In partial shade, it is a dark green.

-Full sun is not recommended as it tends to cause the foliage to turn yellow.
+Full sun is not recommended as it leads to asparagus fern turning yellow.
 Asparagus fern has tiny thorns that are not problematic.

 Flowering & Fragrance

 Foxtail fern is a seasonal bloomer which produces very small white flowers that transition into bright red berries.

 The flowers are small and insignificant, but quite fragrant.
 The foxtail blooms from late in the spring to early in the summer.

 Following this, the flowers become small, attractive, bright red berries which ripen in the autumn.

 Light & Temperature

-Foxtail ferns do best in partial shade with bright indirect light.
+Foxtail plant does best in partial shade with bright indirect light.
 In some areas, they will grow in full sun.